e-Safety - helping your

 interactive games and activities click on a picture to visit them

-(link to NSPCC safeguarding information) Children at school will be involved in workshops and assemblies lead by NSPCC staff during October and November 2017)
+(link to NSPCC safeguarding information) Our pupils are involved in workshops and assemblies lead by NSPCC staff every two years